SWEG-2016EC-Batch/System32/ETS0892_Makda_Solomon/Printing Patterns4a.md

 ### Output
-- The program generates and displays one of the following patterns based on the user's choice:
+- The program generates and displays all of patterns:
   1. Numbers printed in rows.
   2. Capital letters printed incrementally.
   3. An incremental triangle of numbers.